-The Pre-Wash Ritual: Ensuring a Tangle-Free Foundation
+Prep Work: Ensuring a Tangle-Free Foundation

 Before your scalp comes into contact with water, thorough brushing is crucial.
 Using a specialized loop brush, start brushing from the ends of your hair and gradually work your way up to the attachment area.
 This step not only prevents severe tangling during shampooing but also loosens dandruff and residual styling products from the scalp surface.

-Protecting the “Bond Zone”
+Identifying and Protecting the “Bond Zone”

 Ensure there are no small knots between the rows of extensions.
 If you wash your hair with knots in it, the tension from the water and shampoo will tighten the knots, making them difficult to rinse out and increasing the risk of breakage when removing the extensions.

-The “Horizontal Slide” Technique: Professional Cleansing
+The “Horizontal Slide” Cleansing Technique

-Avoid Circular Motion to Prevent Matting
+Stop Circular Motions to Prevent Root Matting

 Traditional circular rubbing motions are the “enemy” of keratin bond hair extensions.
 Rubbing in circles can cause adjacent bonds to become tangled.
 The correct method is to lather the shampoo in your palms and then gently press it into the gaps between the bonds.

-Mastering the Precision Fingertip Glide
+The Precision Fingertip Glide Method

 Insert your fingertips into the gaps between the hair extensions and gently slide and massage horizontally.
 This “horizontal sliding method” thoroughly cleanses the hair follicles while ensuring that each keratin bond remains in place, avoiding unnecessary pulling.

-Choosing Sulfate-Free & Oil-Free Shampoos
+The Best Sulfate-Free and Oil-Free Shampoos

 We recommend choosing a pH-balanced, sulfate-free shampoo.
 For clients wearing bright-colored hair extensions such as #330 Copper Brown or #350 Ginger, a professional color-protecting shampoo will effectively extend color vibrancy and prevent the keratin bonds from softening due to harsh chemical ingredients.